spaceapi-community/my-hackerspace/README.md

 You can then choose the app by its name.
 When the app is chosen, the spaceapi data is retrieved from a different url belonging to the hackspace.
-If you like to add your Hackspace, have a look at
-[the SpaceAPI website](https://spaceapi.io/provide-an-endpoint/).
+If you like to add your Hackspace endpoint, have a look at [the SpaceAPI website](https://spaceapi.io/provide-an-endpoint/).

+### The Widget

+The image for the widget is specifed in the Hackspace endpoind specified as JSON.
+Have a look at the [schema documentation](https://spaceapi.io/docs/) to make your hackspace more pretty!

+1. `open.icon` - if present, the widget chooses the specific open/closed images
+2. `logo` - the widget chooses the logo of the hackspace to display

 ## How to Compile